 Comments can be targeted at participants if you would like to respond to a specific idea or at other leaders/collaborators if you would like to have some behind-the-scenes discussion about the thought to strategize next steps or follow up.
 When you click the comment button on a thought, you will open the comment panel where you can:

 - Create a new comment

-- Tag a collaborator in your comment by typing or clicking the @ symbol (they need to be a leader in the same room or have viewer or manager access to your Discover Dashboard.
+- Tag a collaborator in your comment by typing or clicking the @ symbol (they need to be a leader in the same room or have viewer or manager access to your Results Dashboard.
 Click here to learn more about adding managers.)